ThiLourenco/pitu/README.md

 # 💻 Pitu

-Pitu is a simple micro-SaaS for URL shortening.
+Pitu is a simple but efficiency micro-SaaS for URL shortening.

 ### 🚀 Technology